c0dehamster/tip-calculator-app/README.md

 I haven't found a good way to make the reset button active only when some of the form fields are filled.
 The method I used involves passing the function that toggles the reset button on and off as a callback to every event listener on the page.
 This works but I would like to know the proper solution.

 This is the first time I tried to use BEM.
 It made naming elements somewhat easier.
 However, I wasn't sure about appropriate class names for certain elements.
-Should definitely see more examples of the naming rules in practice.
+Should definitely see more examples of the naming rules used in practice.

 ### Useful resources